learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 ## Introduction

-In the previous code along, we looked all the requirements for running an ols simple regression using statsmodels.
-We worked with a toy example to understand the process and all the necessary steps that must be performed.
-In this lab , we shall look at a slightly more complex example to study the impact of spendings in different advertising channels of total sales.
+In the previous Codealong, you looked at all the requirements for running an OLS simple regression using Statsmodels.
+You worked with the height-weight data to understand the process and all the necessary steps that must be performed.
+In this lab , you'll explore slightly more complex example to study the impact of spendings in different advertising channels of total sales.

 ## Objectives